Skip to main content

 Overall, our works in Barton village will deliver:

-• improved drainage to help keep the carriageway safe
+• Improved drainage to help keep the carriageway safe

 • Upgraded street lighting

-• new features such as speed humps and raised table junctions to complement the extension of the 20mph speed limit throughout the village, making roads safer for pedestrians and cyclists
+• New features such as speed humps and raised table junctions to complement the extension of the 20mph speed limit throughout the village, making roads safer for pedestrians and cyclists

-• resurfaced paths and roads
+• Resurfaced paths and roads

-• a new crossing to make journeys safer
+• A new crossing to make journeys safer

-• improved landscaping in the centre of the village and vegetation clearance making walkways easier to navigate
+• Improved landscaping in the centre of the village and vegetation clearance making walkways easier to navigate

 Barton Road (A603) improvements